MattCSmith/Project-365/README.md

 ## Day 1
 Spent a good couple of hours setting up and configuring Gatsby, Contentful and Netlify as the foundation to the first project.
 Worked a little on bringing the exisiting navbar and landing page to the newsite with Styled-Components.

+## Day 2
+Today was really a project architecture day.
+Starting out with project mapping, followed by creating some Contentful content types and finished up with a little component.